-The Quran does not repeat Jonah.
+The Quran does not repeat Jonah (peace be upon him).
 It redistributes him.

 The difference is decisive.
-If the Jonah passages were mere repetitions, the Quran would give us a stable narrative and then return to it for amplification.
+If the Jonah (peace be upon him) passages were mere repetitions, the Quran would give us a fixed narrative and then return to it for amplification.
 But that is not what happens.
-The text does not preserve a single “story of Jonah” that it revisits unchanged.
-It extracts different elements from the Jonahic event and places them exactly where each surah needs them.
+The text does not preserve a single “story of Jonah (peace be upon him)” that it revisits unchanged.
+It extracts different elements from the Jonah (peace be upon him) event and places them where each surah needs them.

-So the right question is not only: what does the Quran say about Jonah?
-It is also: why does this surah invoke Jonah in this precise form?
+So the right question is not only: what does the Quran say about Jonah (peace be upon him)?
+It is also: why does this surah invoke Jonah (peace be upon him) in this precise form?

-Once that question is asked, Jonah ceases to be an isolated story.
-He becomes a prophetic reserve of laws: laws of time, of closure, of inner suffocation, of return, of admission, of praise that precedes salvation, and of the possibility — exceedingly rare — of a collective reversal before it is too late.
+Once that question is asked, Jonah (peace be upon him) ceases to be an isolated story.
+He becomes a prophetic reserve of laws: laws of time, of closure, of inner suffocation, of return, of admission, of praise that precedes salvation, and of the possibility, exceedingly rare, of a collective reversal before it is too late.

-What Jonah offers the Quran
+What Jonah (peace be upon him) offers the Quran

-The Jonahic repertoire in the Quran contains some of its densest elements:
+The Quranic Jonah (peace be upon him) repertoire contains some of its densest elements:

 - a tense departure where inner anger becomes displacement,